 Horizons’ original Community Issues grantmaking program continues today.
-The annual Community Issues process supports organizations or projects serving LGBT people in the nine Bay Area counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.
-Most community Issues grants support general operating costs for LGBT-specific nonprofits working on a wide array of issues with multiple populations within the LGBT community.
-Community Issues grants also support non LGBT-specific nonprofits on their LGBT-specific projects.
+The annual Community Issues process supports organizations or projects serving LGBTQ people in the nine Bay Area counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.
+Most community Issues grants support general operating costs for LGBTQ-specific nonprofits working on a wide array of issues with multiple populations within the LGBTQ community.
+Community Issues grants also support non LGBTQ-specific nonprofits on their LGBTQ-specific projects.

 Global Faith and Equality Fund

-Grants from our Global Faith and Equality Fund amplify the voices of LGBT Christians and their allies around the world.
+Grants from our Global Faith and Equality Fund amplify the voices of LGBTQ Christians and their allies around the world.
 The fund is currently focused on supporting efforts to stem the exportation of religious-based homophobia from the United States to other parts of the world.
-(Click here to see recent grants.)
 Proposals are accepted on an invitation basis only, and unsolicited proposals are not considered for funding.
-If you wish to talk about a possible grant proposal, please contact Francisco O. Buchting, Director of Grantmaking & Community Initiatives, at (415) 398.2333, ext.
-116 or email@example.com.
+If you wish to talk about a possible grant proposal, please contact Francisco O. Buchting, Vice President of Grants, Programs, and Strategic Initiatives, at (415) 398.2333, ext.
+116 or [email protected].

 Coming Home Fund

-Horizons is proud to be the home to the Coming Home Fund, which supports organizations and/or projects that serve LGBT elders in San Francisco.
-Grants have gone to provide direct services, support specific and needed staffing, and educate providers of elder services about LGBT issues and LGBT elders.
-Application is by invitation only.
-If you wish to talk about a possible grant proposal, please contact Francisco O. Buchting, Director of Grantmaking & Community Initiatives, at (415) 398.2333, ext.
-116 or firstname.lastname@example.org.
+Horizons is proud to be the home to the Coming Home Fund, which supports organizations and/or projects that serve LGBTQ elders in San Francisco.
+Grants have gone to provide direct services, support specific and needed staffing, and educate providers of elder services about LGBTQ issues and LGBTQ elders.
+Application is by invitation.

 Horizons is home to more than 90 Donor-Advised Funds, which are established by individuals, couples, or families who retain the privilege of recommending grants from the funds they establish.
 Learn more about a Donor-Advised Fund.

 While it is not possible to apply directly to a donor who maintains a Donor-Advised Fund at Horizons, Horizons staff maintains regular communication with donors advisors about potential funding opportunities, especially when we can identify a specific fit between a donor’s philanthropic interests and the work of a particular nonprofit organization.
 This kind of connection is necessarily limited to carefully selected instances where Horizons staff believes that a match may exist.
-If you wish to talk about a possible grant proposal, please contact Francisco O. Buchting, Director of Grantmaking & Community Initiatives, at (415) 398.2333, ext.
-116 or email@example.com.
+If you wish to talk about a possible grant proposal, please contact Francisco O. Buchting, Vice President of Grants, Programs, and Strategic Initiatives, at (415) 398.2333, ext.
+116 or [email protected].

-Horizons is proud to be home to several scholarships focused on supporting and raising the visibility of the LGBT community.
+Horizons is proud to be home to several scholarships focused on supporting and raising the visibility of the LGBTQ community.
 These include:

 GAPA's George Choy Memorial Scholarship